NotePlan/plugins/README.md

 npm install
 ```

-> **NOTE**: if you are running node >= 16 and you get failure messages on the vanilla install command above, you may need to use this command instead: `npm install --legacy-peer-deps`
+> **NOTE**: if you are running node >= 16 and you get failure messages on the vanilla install command above, you will need to use this command instead: `npm install --legacy-peer-deps`

 3) Link the files to make them run properly from the command line (especially the `noteplan-cli`)